 Dr Steiner knew about Indian tantra.
-In earlier years he had lectured on Theosophy as a head of the German part of the Theosophical Society, until he broke out and in 1912 started a "spin-off" venture, the Anthroposophic movement.
+In earlier years he had lectured on Theosophy as a head of the German part of the Theosophical Society, until he broke out and in 1912 started his Anthroposophic movement.

 As for Theosophy, the richest and most profound source of its views is Indian thought, which can be traced from the earliest scriptural Vedas through the Upanishads and the Bhagavad Gita to modern times.
-Elements of Buddhism and Taoism are found in Theosophy too, and the influence of the Theosophical Society has been rather significant, says Encyclopaedia Britannica.
+Elements of Buddhism and Taoism are in Theosophy too.
+The influence of the Theosophical Society has been rather significant, says Encyclopaedia Britannica (EB).

-Many of Steiner's central, coined terms, like "sense organs of the soul", can be compared with yogi teachings.
-In the case of "soul-sense-organs", to chakras, and/or inner sense organs that are described in Samkhya Yoga. which are described in yoga teachings.
+Many of Steiner's central, coined terms, like "sense organs of the soul", can be compared with yoga teachings.
+In the case of "soul-sense-organs", to chakras, and/or inner sense organs that are described in the ancient Indian Samkhya Philosophy.

 Man is surrounded by a triune world: the physical world, the soul world and the spirit world.
 [With]